Unfortunately there will be no internships this year, as there will be no Mindcamp Canada in 2020 due to COVID-19. Check

 You must be…

 - at least 18 years old as of the first day of Mindcamp (exception: Youth Program assistants can be younger)

-- able to work starting on the afternoon of Tuesday, August 21 (one day before Mindcamp begins), and stay until Sunday afternoon, August 26 (the last day)
+- able to work starting on Tuesday afternoon (one day before Mindcamp begins), and stay until Sunday afternoon (the last day)

 - a willing team member, showing a supportive attitude toward other bananas, presenters, and participants — basically everyone!

 - able to manage time effectively (e.g. show up early for meetings, get up in the morning in time to be showered and ready for action by breakfast, etc.)